NaturalCycles/optimove-websdk/readme.md

 - Promisified API
 - Reasonable defaults
 - Typescript types built-in
-- Bundled, so, e.g ad-blockers won't block it just by url name
+- Bundled, so e.g. ad-blockers won't block it just by url name
 - Loads config with hard-coded `https://` schema, which allows it to work under e.g `ionic://`, `capacitor://`, `file://`, etc schemas
 - Allows to not care about `optimoveSDK.initialize`, since it's called lazily on first usage.
 - Allows to (hopefully) not care about "is it loaded yet?" problem
-- ~~Zero dependencies~~ (1 small dependency), exports ESM / 🌲-shakeable
+- ~~Zero dependencies~~ (1 small tree-shakeable dependency), exports ESM / 🌲-shakeable
 - Automatically handles `snakeToCamel`, `camelToSnake` case conversions when reporting events and custom properties

 # Usage